lukesky19/SkyPrestige/README.md

 * `skyprestige.commands.skyprestige.info` - The permission to open the info GUI.
 * `skyprestige.commands.skyprestige.leaderboard` - The permission to view the prestige leaderboard.
 * `skyprestige.commands.skyprestige.level` - The permission to set an island's prestige level.
-* `skyprestige.commands.skyprestige.multiplier` - The permission to manage and view information related to the prestige points multiplier.
+* `skyprestige.commands.skyprestige.multiplier` - The permission to manage and view information related to the prestige points' multiplier.
 * `skyprestige.commands.skyprestige.multiplier.event` - The permission to view either the remaining event time, the time until the next event, or if the event is disabled.
 * `skyprestige.commands.skyprestige.multiplier.add` - The permission to add to the current additional multiplier.
 * `skyprestige.commands.skyprestige.multiplier.remove` - The permission to remove from the current additional multiplier.